Mantronix: Music Madness

 Mantronix's second album, Music Madness, was released in 1986.
 While MC Tee's rhyming style on the album continued in the traditional b-boy fashion of the times, Mantronik's club-oriented production and mixing in Music Madness tended to attract more electronic dance music and electro funk aficionados than hardcore hip-hop fans.
-During this period, while Mantronix was signed to Sleeping Bag Records, Mantronik was employed by the label in their A&R Department, while also producing other artists and groups, including Just-Ice, T La Rock, Nocera, and Joyce Sims.
+During this period, while Mantronix was signed to Sleeping Bag Records, Mantronik was employed by the label in their A&R Department, while also producing other artists and groups, including Just-Ice, T La Rock, Nocera and Joyce Sims.

 In Full Effect

 A concert ticket from a 1987 Mantronix performance in Lafayette, Louisiana.

 Mantronix signed with Capitol Records in 1987, in what was one of the first 7-figure deals for a hip-hop group, and released In Full Effect in 1988, which, according to the liner notes, was the first album to be mastered from DAT instead of reel-to-reel tape.
 The album continued in and expanded on the hip-hop/electro funk/dance music vein of its predecessor, eventually reaching No. 18 on the Top R&B/Hip-Hop Albums chart, Mantronix's highest showing for an album.
 In Full Effect marked the last Mantronix album with rapper MC Tee, who left the group to enlist in the United States Air Force.

-Mantronix's 1988 track "King of the Beats" was one of the first songs to sample the Amen break.
+Mantronix's 1988 track "King of the Beats" was one of the first songs to sample the Amen break taken from the Winstons' song "Amen, Brother" from their 1969 album Color Him Father.

 Later era: 1989–1991

 This Should Move Ya

 Following the departure of MC Tee, rapper Bryce "Luvah" Wilson and Mantronik's cousin, D.J.
 D., joined the group.
 Mantronik met Wilson, a fellow Sleeping Bag Records label mate, while doing production work for Wilson's aborted solo project.

-The album spawned two top-10 hits on the British singles chart, "Got to Have Your Love" at No. 4, and "Take Your Time (featuring vocalist Wondress)" at No. 10.
+The album spawned two top-10 hits on the British singles chart, "Got to Have Your Love" at No. 4, and "Take Your Time" (featuring Wondress) at No. 10.
 In the United States, the album reached No. 61 on the Top R&B/Hip-Hop Albums chart.
 In a 1991 interview, Kurtis Mantronik commented on the commercial success of "Got to Have Your Love":

 When I did "Got To Have Your Love", I did it for a reason.
 I did it because I wanted to get a song on the radio.